-In the explicit word recognition task, The proportion of trials on which participants correctly distinguished the pseudoword from the part-word was significantly above a chance level of 0.5 (M = 0.62, SE = 0.2; t(37) = 3.78, p < .001, Cohen’s d = 0.61), indicating that participants were sensitive to the implicit regularities of the syllable stream.
-(Fig. 4a).
-71% of participants (27 out of 38) had proportion correct trials greater than the 0.5 chance level.
-In an exploratory analysis, we also calculated the proportion correct responses for each pseudoword individually, in order to determine if any particular word was driving the overall word recognition effect.
-This is because distinguishing only a single word from its paired part-word could be sufficient to push a participant’s performance above chance level.
-We found that across participants, 3 out of 4 words were discriminated above a chance level of 2 correct discriminations out of a possible 4. (tmipola (37) = 3.24, p = 0.01, tnugadi (37) = 3.31, p = 0.008, trokise (37) = 0.36, p = 1.0, tzabetu (37) = 2.99, p = 0.02, Bonferroni corrected for four comparisons) (Fig. 4b)
+In the word recognition task, participants correctly distinguished the pseudoword from the part-word foils significantly above chance (chance level = 50%, or 8 out of 16 trials) (M = 0.62, SE = 0.2; t(37) = 3.78, p < .001, Cohen’s d = 0.61), indicating that participants were sensitive to the implicit regularities of the syllable stream and able to use this information to explicitly discriminate pseudowords from sequences of syllables that crossed word boundaries.
+(Fig. 1e).
+71% of participants (27 out of 38) completed the task with a mean accuracy greater than chance.

+In an exploratory analysis, we also calculated the proportion correct responses for each pseudoword individually (out of 4 trials), in order to determine if any particular word was driving the overall word recognition effect.
+This is because distinguishing only a single word from its part-word foil could be sufficient to push a participant’s performance above chance level.
+We found that across participants, 3 out of the 4 pseudowords were discriminated above chance (2 out of 4 trials) (tmipola (37) = 3.24, p = 0.01, tnugadi (37) = 3.31, p = 0.008, trokise (37) = 0.36, p = 1.0, tzabetu (37) = 2.99, p = 0.02, Bonferroni corrected for four comparisons) (Fig. S3)

 Online and Offline Measures Are Weakly Correlated

+So far, we observed robust, positive results in both an online and offline measure of statistical learning.
+We now wished to determine if these two measures correlate with one another, as previous papers have reported.
+Since we did not have complete data for all participants in both tasks, for this analysis we used data only from those participants with complete data sets (N = 32).
+We calculated the measure of online SL (introduced above) for each participant and correlated each individual’s online SL scores with their word recognition accuracy.
+We found a weak correlation between these two values, which did not reach statistical significance at the 5% alpha level (ρ=0.33, p=0.06, Pearson’s product-moment correlation).
+(Fig. 1f)

+To compare this finding with another previous study which found a correlation between these values, we repeated this analysis, but using the procedure from (Batterink and Paller 2017) to compute the “RT score”: median (RT1st position) –median (RT3rd position).
+This analysis revealed an even weaker correlation (ρ=0.23, p=0.2, Pearson's product-moment correlation).
+(Fig. S4a)

-Finally, also asked whether the online and offline measures of statistical learning were correlated, i.e. whether sensitivity to transitional probability online predicts explicit word recognition.
-Since we had an unequal number of data sets for the two tasks, we used data only from participants with complete data from both tasks (N = 32).
-(Batterink and Paller 2017)For this analysis, we z-normalized RT values for the data set, computed median RTs for each participant and for each ordinal position, and computed the difference between the scaled median RTs for each position pairing and for each participant.
-These values were correlated against the participant’s proportion correct word recognition performance out of all 16 2AFC trials.
-Surprisingly, word recognition performance (prop. correct responses) and response time change was weakly correlated (Test for association between paired samples of Pearson's product moment correlation coefficient).
-(Fig. 5)
+Finally, we performed a third version of this analysis, where we considered correlation between word recognition accuracy and the median difference between each position pair (i.e. 1-2, 2-3, and 1-3).
+To obtain “RT scores” that are comparable between participants, we z-normalized RT values for each participant, computed median RTs to each ordinal position, and computed the difference between the scaled median RTs for each position pairing for each participant.
+These values were correlated against the participant’s word recognition accuracy.
+We again found weak correlation between the two measures for all pairs (1-2: ρ=0.22, p=0.22;2-3:ρ=0.07,p=0.67;1-3:ρ=0.23,p=0.20 ).
+(Fig. S4b)

-We also repeated this correlation analysis using two alternate methods of calculating the online measure of SL, or “RT score”, reported in (Batterink et al. 2015; Batterink and Paller 2017) and in (Siegelman et al. 2018).
-The procedure as per Batterink & Paller 2017 entails a simple subtraction of the median RT to position 3 from position 1.
-Thus, the RT score values are on the millisecond scale (ρ=0.23, p=0.2).
-(Fig. 6a) Siegelman et al. 2018 subtracted the mean of the log RTs to positions 2 and 3 from the mean log RT to position 1 (ρ=0.33, p=0.06).
-(See previous section; Fig. 6b) Neither of these methods revealed a significantly stronger correlation between the measures of SL (Pearson’s test).

 Discussion